AnnsAnns/BETCH/readme.md

 # API

-v1 of the API ran on a dedicated webserver at err.tomger.eu.
+v1 of the API ran on a dedicated webserver at [DEPRECATED].
 Sadly servers are expensive and as such the "API" was re-engineered to be be a fully static file that gets updated through Github Actions at https://raw.githubusercontent.com/tumGER/BETCH/actions/api.json.

-[That static file](https://raw.githubusercontent.com/tumGER/BETCH/actions/api.json) will always have the most updated version of the BETCH error codes.
+[That static file](https://raw.githubusercontent.com/AnnsAnns/BETCH/actions/api.json) will always have the most updated version of the BETCH error codes.

 ---

 # Manual Installation

-**This bot is hosted freely [HERE](https://discordapp.com/api/oauth2/authorize?client_id=520331685104189452&permissions=0&scope=bot), feel free to use it instead**
+**This bot is hosted freely [HERE](#), feel free to use it instead**

 ```pip install -r requirements.py```